 This puts Canada’s export bank far behind other public institutions like the World Bank and the European Investment Bank that have pledged to end their support for all fossil fuel production.
 France, Sweden and the U.K. have ordered their export credit agencies to move in this direction as well, with the U.K. set to end export credit for nearly all fossil fuel projects this year.

-As former UN climate envoy Mary Robinson has warned, the Canadian government risks undermining Canada’s reputation for environmental leadership by continuing to direct billions of dollars into fossil fuel development despite its climate commitments.
+As former UN climate envoy Mary Robinson has warned, the Canadian government could undermine Canada’s reputation for environmental leadership by continuing to direct billions of dollars into fossil fuel development.
 Ottawa must act immediately to shift these financial resources into low-carbon solutions and put us on a credible path towards a green recovery.

 Read the letter to Mary Ng, Minister of Small Business, Export Promotion and International Trade.
 Its signatories include Above Ground, Environmental Defence, Oil Change International, 350.org, Greenpeace Canada, Oxfam Canada, the David Suzuki Foundation, the Council of Canadians, Amnesty International Canada, LeadNow, Climate Action Network Canada and more than 40 other organizations.

 Find out more about EDC’s support to fossil fuel producers by reading our fact sheet: